Apptainer (formerly Singularity)

 Examples

-As an example, we will pull and deploy the Apptainer image containing Jupyter and IPython Parallel.
+As an advanced example, you can pull and deploy the Apptainer image containing Jupyter.

 1. Create a New Directory

-First, create a new folder in your $HOME directory.
-After that, navigate to this directory.
+Create a new folder in your $HOME directory and navigate to this directory.

 2. Pull the Container Image